-The Real DadsTM Network is the outgrowth of the award-winning documentary Real Dads -Black Men on Fatherhood (2000,) which included commentary by the late Ossie Davis and was directed by Derek Phillips and Nikki Dees.
+The Real DadsTM Network is the outgrowth of the award-winning documentary Real Dads-Black Men on Fatherhood (2000) which included commentary by the late Ossie Davis and was directed by Derek Phillips and Nikki Dees.

-The purpose of documentary was to show positive black fathers who were actively involved in the nurturing and raising of their children.
+The purpose of the documentary was to show positive black fathers who were actively involved in the nurturing and raising of their children.
 As a result of the feedback from the documentary, it became evident that there was a STRONG NEED for an organization where fathers could:

-Tell their stories and share their experiences
+tell their stories and share their experiences

 get information about being better fathers

 have real conversations about manhood, fatherhood and family